2020s in United States history: General

-Conflict over 2020 Presidential Election
+January 6 Capitol attack

 On January 6, 2021, a mob of 2,000–2,500 supporters of U.S. President Donald Trump attacked the Capitol Building in Washington, D.C.
 They sought to overturn his defeat in the 2020 presidential election by disrupting the joint session of Congress assembled to count electoral votes that would formalize President-elect Joe Biden's victory.
 The Capitol Complex was locked down and lawmakers and staff were evacuated as rioters assaulted law enforcement officers, vandalized property, and occupied the building for several hours.
 Five people died either shortly before, during, or following the event: one was shot by Capitol Police, another died of a drug overdose, and three died of natural causes.
 Many people were injured, including 138 police officers.
 Four officers who responded to the attack died by suicide within seven months.

 Trump was impeached for the second time on January 13, 2021 for incitement of insurrection, after the storming of the United States Capitol one week earlier.
+Trump was acquitted by the Senate after 57 senators voted to acquit, short of the two-thirds majority required for conviction.